SUPERVISION —

 Criteria for joining this group include

-• A readiness for serious commitment to writing and exam preparation
+A clear readiness for serious commitment to writing and exam preparation (a 15-minute interview will be held to assess this)

-• All requirements must be met (or the possibility of meeting them within the next year) to be eligible for the exam
+All requirements must be fulfilled — or realistically achievable within the next 18 months — in order to be eligible for the exam

-• Active and passive use of the English language
+Active and passive understanding of clear, simple English is required

-Times: The course will be held online, on Fridays, from 11 am to 3 pm, with short breaks.
+Times: The course will be held online, on Friday, from 11 am to 3 pm, with short breaks.

 Mode: Online